 \subsection{Summary}

-The diagrammatic and on‐shell prescriptions presented above are equivalent.
+The diagrammatic and on-shell constructions presented above are equivalent.
 The former preserves a tight connection to conventional Feynman rules, whereas the latter integrates naturally with modern generalized-unitarity frameworks.
-In practice, the on‐shell method tends to yield more compact expressions and is more efficient for UV models with high-spin particles such as graviton and non-abelian gauge bosons.
-Both prescriptions can be used in Sec.~\ref{sec:mu2-loop-rational} when we recover the rational term from sewing the tree-level amplitudes.
+In practice, the on-shell method tends to yield more compact expressions and is more efficient for UV models with high-spin particles such as graviton and non-abelian gauge bosons.
+Both constructions can be used in Sec.~\ref{sec:rational-recovering} when we recover the rational term from sewing the tree-level amplitudes.